Emegua/ERM_Attack/README.md

 ### LTspice
 1. Install LTspice XVII.
 2. Navigate to `artifact/LTspice/`.
 3. Open `DC-AC.asc` in LTspice and run the simulation.
+4. View result at node "Vout".
+HT is trigger at t=50 ms.

 ### Simulink
 1. Install MATLAB R2023b with Simulink.